cstrawberry/predictive-universe/docs/paper/references.md

 *   Dal Maso, G. (1993). *An Introduction to Γ-convergence*.
 Birkhäuser.
 *   Darwin, C. (1859). *On the Origin of Species by Means of Natural Selection*.
 John Murray.
 *   Dawson, C. M., & Nielsen, M. A. (2006).
 The Solovay-Kitaev algorithm. *Quantum Information & Computation*, *6*(1), 81–95.
 DOI: 10.5555/2011679.2011685
+*   de Boer, W. (1994).
+Grand Unified Theories and Supersymmetry in Particle Physics and Cosmology. arXiv:hep-ph/9402266
 *   Dicke, R. H. (1954).
 Coherence in spontaneous radiation processes. *Physical Review*, *93*(1), 99–110.
 *   Deffner, S., & Campbell, S. (2017).
 Quantum speed limits: from Heisenberg's uncertainty principle to optimal quantum control. *Journal of Physics A: Mathematical and Theoretical*, *50*(45), 453001.
 DOI: 10.1088/1751-8121/aa8c2f
 *   Degrassi, G., et al. (2012).
 Higgs mass and vacuum stability in the Standard Model at NNLO.
 JHEP 08, 098.